ZohraR/NNCV/Final assignment/README-MODEL.md

 ## How to run the models

-To train/run the models, the following line in the `train.py` file should be changed:
+To train/run the models, the following line in the `train.py` file should be changed to the desired model:

 ```python
 from ... import Model, he_initialization